Supplier Code of Conduct

 You must not use harmful materials, dyes or chemicals that have any unacceptable risk to health or the environment during production, use or disposal.

-You must comply with all relevant local and national environmental laws, regulations and standards.
+Generally, you must comply with all relevant local and national environmental laws, regulations and standards.
 This includes all applicable laws and regulations regarding storage, handling and disposal of hazardous chemicals and non-hazardous solid waste, as well as the treatment and disposal of wastewater and air emissions.
-You must also develop, implement and disclose a formal policy that outlines your approach to managing the environmental impacts of your business within your control.

-You must ensure that all products and services you supply meet the quality and safety standards required by law, or as set out in Zimmermann's product specifications or other instructions provided to you by Zimmermann.
+You must ensure that all products and services you supply meet the quality and safety standards required by law, or as set out in Zimmermann's product specifications or other instructions provided to you by Zimmermann from time to time.

 You must accurately record and disclose information regarding your business activities, structure, financial situation, and performance, in accordance with applicable laws and regulations and prevailing industry practices.

-You should have systems and processes in place to manage and document any subcontractors and sub-suppliers, including their compliance with this Code and commitment to social and environmental accountability.
+You are required to have systems and processes in place to manage and document any subcontractors and sub-suppliers, including their compliance with this Code and commitment to social and environmental accountability.

 Zimmermann may request that you measure and disclose data on key performance indicators relevant to this Code.
 If you identify any areas of non-compliance, you must notify Zimmermann of the breach, and your proposed course of remedial action within 30 days.

-You may be required by Zimmermann to implement a corrective action plan to correct any non-compliance with this Code identified by an internal or external audit, assessment, inspection, investigation or review (Corrective Plan).
+Zimmermann, either by itself or a third party will conduct regular audits of your business and its compliance with the code.
+You may be required by Zimmermann to implement a corrective action plan to correct any non-compliance with this Code identified by us or an external audit, assessment, inspection, investigation or review (Corrective Plan).
 The Corrective Plan must define reasonable timelines for achieving compliance.
 If you fail to meet the timelines identified in the Corrective Plan, Zimmermann may curtail or terminate its relationship with you.

 Zimmermann and/or its representatives may visit your facilities, with or without notice, to assess compliance with this Code or any Corrective Plan.
 You must provide such assistance as Zimmermann reasonably requires in order to carry out such an audit.
 This Code supplements the obligations set out in any other agreements between you and Zimmermann.
 Zimmermann reserves the right to amend or modify this Code at any time without notice.